robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 class: center, middle
 ![Dilbert](http://assets.amuniversal.com/b7797c402f4901348be4005056a9545d)
 ???
-Make no mistake, security engineering is hard but, necessary.
+Make no mistake, security engineering is hard but necessary.
 Particularly, when you have a well-resourced and capable adversary.

 ---
 class: center, middle